My passion for helping parents manage their children’s screen time comes from my own parenting journey.

 I am a NZ Registered Occupational Therapist, who has additional training in behavioural change, child development, and play.

-I have previous work experience of working alongside clients to implement change (in the field of community mental health).
+I have previous work experience of working alongside clients to implement change.

 In my role as a stay at home Mum I devoted hours of volunteer work to my local Toy Library and Playcentre; both organisations that allowed me to contribute to my community, use my skills and knowledge as an OT, and help children be involved in the occupation of PLAY.